 - It’s very important that business do not think that participating in a circular economy is being charitable, we are trying to be sustainable.
 Innovation must bring value to your existing operations by streamlining certain processes, reducing certain costs, or adding value somewhere in your production.
 If your innovation cannot satisfy any of the above, it is not a sustainable idea!

 At Myth, we act as the catalyst for innovators to find other innovators that share the same values and create sustainable and long-term partnerships (join the Myth movement).
 We can also help you strategize how to go about lowering your environmental impact whilst being more productive.
-Get in touch with us and see how we can help you.
+Get in touch with us at email@example.com and see how we can help you.